 Romantic relationships are a common part of adolescence.
 However, not all of these relationships are healthy.

-Teen dating violence is a term that covers a wide range of behaviors.
-Examples include both physical and emotional harm, as well as stalking.
+Teen dating violence covers a wide range of relationship abuse behaviors, including physical and sexual violence, psychological aggression, and stalking by current or past romantic or consensual partners.
 With the prominent use of technology among teens and the constantly evolving nature of technology, teenagers are particularly vulnerable to cyberstalking, which includes unwanted contact via email or social media and tracking software used by various apps.

 Data collected by the Centers for Disease Control and Prevention (CDC) found that in 2019, 8.2% of high school students reported physical dating violence in the previous 12 months.
 Additional CDC data showed that: